-&lt;sup>1 This refers to investment funds distributed solely under a prospectus exemption, generally referred to as "pooled funds" or "private funds".
+&lt;sup>2 This refers to investment funds distributed solely under a prospectus exemption, generally referred to as "pooled funds" or "private funds".

-- if the client owned investment fund securities during the period covered by the report: - a) a notification which provides explanations to clients concerning fund expenses; - a notification which refers clients to fund issuers' documents for more information about fund expenses and fund performance, and to their account statements for information about their current holdings; - if deferred sales charges (DSC) were paid by the client, an explanation of those charges; - if other direct investment fund charges were charged to client, an explanation of those charges; - if information reported about the fund expenses, direct investment fund charges or fund expense ratio(s) is based on an approximation or any other assumption, a notification that this is the case; - if a structured product, LSIF or prospectus-exempt investment fund securities were owned by the client, a notification that such products have embedded fees which may not be required to be reported in the ARCC; - if the registered firm knows or has reason to believe that the client paid custodial fees, intermediary fees or interest charges to third-parties related to securities owned by the client, a notification that such charges or fees may not be reported in the ARCC; - if any foreign funds were owned by the client, a notification that information about those funds may not be directly comparable to equivalent information for Canadian investment funds, and that it may include different types of fees.
+- a notification explaining to clients how they can take action based on the information provided in the report; - if the client owned investment fund securities for at least one day during the period covered by the report: - a) a notification which provides explanations to clients concerning fund expenses; - a notification which refers clients to fund issuers' documents for more information about fund expenses and fund performance, and to their account statements for information about their current holdings; - if deferred sales charges (DSC) were paid by the client, an explanation of those charges; - if other direct investment fund charges were charged to the client, an explanation of those charges; - if information reported about the fund expenses, direct investment fund charges or fund expense ratio(s) is based on an approximation or any other assumption, a notification that this is the case; - if a structured product, LSIF or prospectus-exempt investment fund securities were owned by the client, a notification that such products have embedded fees which may not be required to be reported in the ARCC; - if the registered firm knows or has reason to believe that the client paid custodial fees, intermediary fees or interest charges to third-parties related to securities owned by the client, a notification that such charges or fees may not be reported in the ARCC; and - if any foreign funds were owned by the client, a notification that information about those funds may not be directly comparable to equivalent information for Canadian investment funds, and that it may include different types of fees.